 About St Paul’s

-We are a Church of England church within the Diocese of Canterbury.
+St Paul’s is a Church of England church within the Diocese of Canterbury.
 The parish that we seek to serve extends north from Maidstone prison towards Penenden Heath but many who worship with us live in other parts of Maidstone and beyond.
 We’re part of Maidstone Deanery, which covers most of the town, and Churches Together in Maidstone, which goes even wider.

 We laugh a lot, we weep a little, we’re learning to trust each other.
 Best of all, there’s lots of quiet care that goes on, as people look after friends and neighbours who need them.
 It’s an exciting time in the life of St Paul’s.
 We’re not exactly sure where God is taking us.
 But we’re hoping that lots of people will join us for the ride.
 So come as you are… but don’t necessarily expect to stay as you were.